Epilepsy and Seizure Disorders: Sequencing and Deletion/Duplication Panel

 - Poduri and Lowenstein, (2011), Curr Opin Genet Dev, 21:325-332.

-DNA isolated from peripheral blood is hybridized to a gene-targeted CGH array to detect deletions and duplications.
+Deletion/Duplication Analysis: DNA isolated from peripheral blood is hybridized to a gene-targeted CGH array to detect deletions and duplications.
 The targeted CGH array has overlapping probes that cover the entire genomic region.
-Please note that the following genes do not have deletion/duplication analysis included in this panel: BCKDK ,CPA6, DNAJC5, GOSR2, GPR98, KCNT1, KCTD7, LIAS, SCARB2, SCN2A, SLC19A3, ST3GAL3, ST3GAL5, TBC1D24,
+Please note that the following genes do not have deletion/duplication analysis included in this panel: BCKDK ,CPA6, DNAJC5, GOSR2, GPR98, KCNT1, KCTD7, LIAS, SCARB2, SCN2A, SLC19A3, ST3GAL3, ST3GAL5, TBC1D24, and TSEN54.

 Please note that a "backbone" of probes across the entire genome are included on the array for analytical and quality control purposes.
 Rarely, off-target copy number variants causative of disease may be identified that may or may not be related to the patient's phenotype.
 Only known pathogenic off-target copy number variants will be reported.
 Off-target copy number variants of unknown clinical significance will not be reported.